Gosses Bluff impact structure: Cultural significance

 The site is known as Tnorala to the Aboriginal people of the Western Arrernte language group, and is a sacred place.
 It is now located in the Tnorala Conservation Reserve.
 A Western Arrernte story attributes its origins to a cosmic impact: in the Dreamtime, a group of celestial women were dancing as stars in the Milky Way.
 One of the women grew tired and placed her baby in a wooden basket, or turna (also known as a coolamon).
 As the women continued dancing, the basket fell and plunged into the earth.
 The baby fell to the earth and forced the rocks upward, forming the circular mountain range.
 The baby's parents, the evening and morning star, continue to search for their baby to this day.
 The turna can be seen in the sky as the constellation Corona Australis.

+In popular culture

+Gosses Bluff is the inspiration for the impact crater located in the fictional Mia Tukurta National Park in the novel and Amazon Prime series The Lost Flowers of Alice Hart.